jackrabbit72380/Ho4kmmm/Readme.md

 Stardate Log 5-30-24

-Converted 00 01 01 & 19 from 0.6.1 to 0.7.1 More Testing and Patching will be needed in the future.
+Converted 00 01 01 & 19 from 0.6.1 to 0.7.1 More Testing and Patching will be needed in the future. for 0.1.7 to work.
 __________________________________________________________________________________________________________________________